 - Dashboard: Project overview, system updates and links to important supplementary information

-- Case Logs: A listing of all your case logs in the system.
+- Case logs: A listing of all your case logs in the system.
 If you have only one case log, it opens it.

-- My Practice: Includes individual physician profile and practice details.
+- My practice: Includes individual physician profile and practice details.

-- My Cases: The POST clinical data entry system; allows for adding new case and edit existing ones.
-This section is being modified to allow for generation of Power Point presentations to support the ABNS Oral exam.
+- My Cases: The POST clinical data entry system allows for adding new cases and edit existing ones.
+This section is being modified to allow for generation of PowerPoint presentations to support the ABNS oral exam.

-Please make sure to complete practice details in My Practice section in ABNS POST before you begin entering your cases.
-Be sure to save prior to proceeding.
-This section specifies the site of service list which must be completed before selecting a site of service in an individual case.
+Please make sure to complete practice details in the ‘My Practice’ section in ABNS POST before you begin entering your cases.
+Remember to save before proceeding.
+This section specifies the site of service list that must be completed before selecting a site of service in an individual case.

 The outline below identifies the information needed to enter a complete case.

-- Medical History & Medications
+- Medical History and Medications

 - Neurological Diagnoses

-- Surgical Management:Description of procedure(s), Surgical adjunct used, Surgical role, and CPT code entry
+- Surgical Management:Description of procedure(s), surgical adjunct used, surgical role and CPT code entry

-- Imaging & Testing:Include up to 8 images: preoperative, intraoperative, and/or postoperative
+- Imaging and Testing:Include up to eight images: preoperative, intraoperative or postoperative

-- Non-Surgical Management
+- Non-surgical Management

-- Surgical Outcomes:Objectives of surgery, Immediately post-operative outcomes (during hospital stay), Intermediate post-operative outcomes (discharge to 3 months), and late outcomes (3-12 months)
+- Surgical Outcomes:Objectives of surgery, immediately post-operative outcomes (during hospital stay), intermediate post-operative outcomes (discharge to three months) and late outcomes (3-12 months)

-The amount of data input required will be variable between submitted cases, this feature is intentional.
+The amount of data input required will be variable between submitted cases—this feature is intentional.

-Please include the minimum (i.e. essential) information you would require to explain YOUR clinical decision making and justify the clinical outcome(s) to another clinical colleague regarding the specific case being described.
+In sections that allow for entry of variable amounts of information (e.g., medical history, imaging data), it is suggested to include the minimum (i.e. essential) information you would require to explain your clinical decision-making and justify the clinical outcome(s) to another clinical colleague regarding the specific case being described.
 See examples below.

 Young patient undergoes routine microdiscectomy lumbar HNP, has routine post-operative course and experiences excellent outcomes.
-In this circumstance, the presence of mild, diet-controlled DM is not likely of great significance to clinical management or outcomes and this data can be excluded.
+In this instance, the presence of mild, diet-controlled DM is not likely of great significance to clinical management or outcomes and this data can be excluded.